Photo: © Danielle Tait

 Ruth Ozeki is a novelist, filmmaker, and Zen Buddhist priest.
-She is the award-winning author of three novels, My Year of Meats, All Over Creation, and A Tale for the Time Being, which won the Los Angeles Times Book Prize and was shortlisted for the Man Booker Prize and the National Book Critics Circle Award.
-Her critically acclaimed independent films, including Halving the Bones, have been screened at Sundance and aired on PBS.
-A longtime Buddhist practitioner, Ozeki was ordained in 2010 and is affiliated with the Brooklyn Zen Center and the Everyday Zen Foundation.
-She lives in British Columbia and New York City.
-She currently teaches creative writing at Smith College, where she is the Grace Jarcho Ross 1933 Professor of Humanities in the Department of English Language and Literature.
-Visit www.ruthozeki.com and follow her @ozekiland on Twitter.
+She is the best-selling author of four novels: The Book of Form and Emptiness, winner of the UK’s 2022 Women’s Prize for Fiction; My Year of Meats; All Over Creation; and A Tale for the Time Being, which won the LA Times Book Prize and was a finalist for the 2013 Booker Prize and the National Book Critics’ Circle Award.
+Her nonfiction work includes a memoir, The Face: A Time Code, and the documentary film, Halving the Bones.
+A longtime Buddhist practitioner, Ruth is affiliated with the Brooklyn Zen Center and the Everyday Zen Foundation.
+She is the Grace Jarcho Ross 1933 Professor of Humanities at Smith College.